 Who Should Use Which

-Use Betfair if: Your focus is on real-time sports trading, you concentrate on UK and European sporting events, and you favour traditional currency settlement.
+Use Betfair if: Your focus centres on real-time sports trading, you concentrate on UK and European fixtures, and you favour traditional fiat settlement methods.

 FAQ